osrf/collision-benchmark/README.md

 Test framework for collision and physics engines.

-You can find the documentation in the wiki pages of this repository.
+You can find the documentation in the [wiki](https://github.com/osrf/collision-benchmark/wiki) of this repository.